dustin10/kaftui/README.md

 * `--filter, -f` - JSONPath filter that is applied to a record.
 Can be used to filter out any records from the Kafka topic that the end user may not be interested in.
 A message will only be presented to the user if it matches the filter.
 By default no filter is applied.
 See the [Filtering](#Filtering) section below for further details.
+* `--seek-to` - CSV of colon separated pairs of partition and offset values that the Kafka consumer will seek to before starting to consume records.
+For example, `0:42,1:10` would cause the consumer to seek to offset `42` on partition `0` and offset `10` on partition `1`.
 * `--profile, -p` - Specifies the name of pre-configured set of values that will be used as defaults for the execution of the application.
 Profiles are stored in the `$HOME/.kaftui.json` file.
 Any other arguments specified when executing the application will take precedence over the ones loaded from the profile.
 See the [Profiles](#Profiles) section below